Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 From developing computer games to building secure financial transaction platforms, tech skills remain essential to the economy.
-Although the tech industry has faced high-profile layoffs, demand for skilled professionals remains — a demand reflected in the continued growth of tech salaries, which averaged over $112,500 in 2024, according to the 2025 Dice Tech Salary Report.
+Although the tech industry has faced high-profile layoffs, the need for skilled professionals remains — a demand reflected in continued salary growth.
+According to the 2025 Dice Tech Salary Report, the average tech professional now earns $112,521.

-We’ll highlight 20 high-paying tech careers, provide in-depth insights into what top tech jobs entail and share tips on how to break into the industry.
+We’ll highlight 20 high-paying tech careers, explain what these roles actually involve and share practical tips for breaking into the industry.

 20 top-paying tech jobs in America right now